-Smithsonian Gardens, Horticulturist, Shelley Gaskins shares tips on caring for roses at home as a part of our Let’s Talk Gardens video series.
+Smithsonian Gardens Horticulturist Shelley Gaskins shares tips on earth-friendly rose gardens as a part of our Let’s Talk Gardens webinar series.
 Shelley manages the Kathrine Dulin Folger Rose Garden next to the Smithsonian Castle.

 Rose Tip #1: Do your research!
 Roses are rated on several characteristics.
 Choosing roses that are rated as resistant to fungal diseases such as black spot and powdery mildew should top your list.

 Rose Tip #2: Roses require at least 6 hours of full sun (preferably in the morning), a well-drained and nutrient-rich soil, and moderate amounts of water.
 Water should only be applied directly to the root zone, not to the leaf surface.
 Adequate sunlight and water will help decrease the spread and incidence of fungal diseases.

 Rose Tip #3: When pruning roses in early spring, prune with the understanding that opening up the center of the plant allows for light penetration and air circulation.
 Allowing light and air into the center of the plant will create an environment that is less favorable to fungal diseases.

 Rose Tip #4: Eliminating dead, dying and diseased plants and plant parts from your garden will help to keep your garden healthy.
 This includes cleaning up potentially diseased rose leaves that have fallen from the plant.
 Fungal spores can overwinter and return to the plant from the fallen leaves.

 Rose Tip #5: Not all bugs are bad! get to know the insects that visit your garden.
 Find out which insects truly pose a threat to the health of your plants (pests).
 Find out if the pest has any natural predators (beneficial insects).
 A healthy garden should have both.
 If necessary, you can introduce mail-order beneficial insects into your garden.